 Hope and Healing for Adults with Mental Illness

-Hopewell is a farm-based residential treatment program for adults with severe mental illnesses such as schizophrenia, schizoaffective disorder, bipolar disorder, and major depression.
+Hopewell is a farm-based residential treatment program for adults with severe mental illnesses such as schizophrenia, schizoaffective disorder, bipolar disorder, OCD, and major depression.
 Using the healing powers of nature, of meaningful work, of our therapeutic community, and of clinical engagement, Hopewell’s program transforms the whole person: mind, body and spirit.
 We empower individuals to function at their highest level of effectiveness, leading to a more satisfying, self-reliant, and independent life, both during and after their stay.

 The Healing Power of Nature

 The findings on the mental health benefits of nature have been called “some of the strongest in the social sciences.”
 Hopewell’s program takes place in the low rolling foothills that begin the Appalachians, in the heart of Ohio’s Amish country in Mesopotamia, Ohio.
 On our 300-acre farm, our residents benefit from our animals, our nature therapy program, and from self-discovery – in our barns, barnyards, pastures, gardens, fields, meadows, ponds, and an extensive maple-filled forest, all interconnected with paths and laced with streams.

 Work has demonstrable positive effects on mental health, including improving medication compliance, lessening of symptoms, and reducing the number of relapses.
 Through meaningful work, our residents learn personal responsibility, establish a routine to encourage structuring of their time, learn to stop focusing on symptoms, and make powerful contributions to community life.
 Participation in our work teams – animal care, farm, garden, wood shop, kitchen, maintenance, maple-sugaring and others – is a key source of our residents’ success.